Knaresborough: Landmarks

 Sights in the town include the remains of Knaresborough Castle, the Courthouse Museum in the castle grounds, Mother Shipton's Cave, The House in the Rock, St Robert's Cave (dating from the Middle Ages), and the railway viaduct over the River Nidd.

 The House in the Rock, also known as Fort Montague, is a local Knaresborough curiosity.
 In the early 19th century, a strange child appeared in the Hill family.
-This child had abnormal very blonde woolly hair resembling the fleece of a sheep and was known as the Woolly-Headed Boy of Fort Montague.
-He conducted visitors around the house and was a great curiosity himself.
+This child had very blonde, woolly hair, resembling the fleece of a sheep, and was known as the Woolly-Headed Boy of Fort Montague.
+He conducted visitors around the house, and was a great curiosity himself.

 The Chapel of Our Lady of the Crag on Abbey Road is a Grade I listed shrine dedicated to the Virgin Mary.
-It was built in 1408 by John the Mason after his son, who was presumed dead in a rockfall in a local quarry, was found alive, with the son's escape having been attributed to the mason's frequent prayers to Mary.
+It was built in 1408 by John the Mason after his son, who had been presumed dead in a rockfall in a local quarry, was found alive, his escape being attributed to the mason's frequent prayers to Mary.

-Knaresborough is the site of the Oldest Chemist Shop in England, opened in 1720.
+Knaresborough is the site of the oldest chemist shop in England, opened in 1720.

 The principal areas of public open space are the Knaresborough Castle grounds, Horseshoe Field, the King George V Playing Field and Jacob Smith Park, a 30 acre parkland on the edge of the town, bequeathed to Knaresborough by Miss Winifred Jacob Smith in 2003.
 Wildlife is protected in the former flooded quarry, Hay-a-Park Gravel Pit.

 Conyngham Hall is close to the town centre.
 Until the 1980s there was a small zoo in the grounds.

-Near to the castle are Bebra Gardens, formerly the Moat Gardens, renamed after Knaresborough's twin town in Germany.
+Near the castle are Bebra Gardens, formerly the Moat Gardens, renamed after Bebra, Knaresborough's twin town in Germany.

-The Commercial Hotel (formerly Borough Bailiff) public house, owned by the Samuel Smith Old Brewery, was the oldest pub in Knaresborough until it closed.